 How I Get Google Featured Snippets Using AI (in Just 5 Days)

 Google Featured Snippets have long been the holy grail of free organic traffic for content creators & bloggers who care about SEO as a growth channel.
+This begs the question… can you still get a featured snippet with all the AI summaries out there?

 Even in the age of AI summaries (aka GSE or Google’s Generative Search Experience), that featured snippet right at the top of search results is still one of the best ways to attract the most clicks and impressions for any topic you’re trying to rank higher for.
 I know, because I’ve built my businesses (in-part) around perfecting this strategy—and it still delivers a lot of traffic, today.